Freedom Camping Rules & Regulations

 Freedom Camping Penalties

 Under the Freedom Camping Bill people found to be abusing local freedom camping rules can face an instant fine of $200 for illegal camping, or a court-imposed fine up to $10,000 for dumping human waste.
+To be self contained means you must have a certified toliet/waste disposal system onboard.

 For more information about freedom camping in New Zealand, please visit www.camping.org.nz